revue-org/revue-spe-slides/content/_generator.md

 # Introduction

-Revue is a distributed real-time system for video surveillance.
+**Revue** is a distributed real-time system for video surveillance.
 It allows the user to:

 1. Check an environment remotely through cameras

 2. Monitor an environment using sensors

 3. Add security rules based on his needs triggering alarms
-   1. Intrusions in case of broken safety rule by cameras
+    1. Intrusions in case of violated safety rule by cameras
-   2. Outliers in case of broken safety rule by sensors
+    2. Outliers in case of violated safety rule by sensors

 Due to his level of configurability, Revue can be used in multiple scenarios.

 ---

-## Requirements
+# Requirements

 Detailed requirements can be found in the [documentation](https://revue-org.github.io/revue/docs/report/analysis/business-requirements).

 ---

-# Quality Attributes
+## Quality Attributes

 System's main properties:

+-   _Scalability_

-- *Scalability*
+-   _Availability_

-- *Availability*
+-   _Reliability_

-- *Reliability*
+-   _Observability_

-- *Observability*
+-   _Modularity_

-- *Modularity*
+-   _Energy Efficiency_

 More details in the [documentation](https://revue-org.github.io/revue/docs/report/analysis/quality-attributes).